What is Low and High Impact Training?

 Elliptical Cross Trainer

-These machines mimic the movements of walking, running and climbing but as opposed to a treadmill your joints are well protected.
-The pressure applied, particulay the hip and knee, are far reduced on the cross trainer.
-They can help burn calories although this will of course depend how hard you work on it.
-One of the biggest benefits of a cross trainer is that it can provide a full body workout.
-The pushing and pulling, using the arms, provides an upper body workout and your lower body, particularly the glues are well worked.
-The core can also benefit is you let go of the handles as you will need to engage the core to balance.
+These machines mimic the movements of walking, running and climbing, but as opposed to a treadmill, your joints are well protected.
+The pressure applied, particularly the hip and knee, is far reduced on the cross trainer.
+They can help burn calories, although this will, of course, depend on how hard you work on it.
+One of the biggest benefits of a cross trainer is that it can provide a full-body workout.
+The pushing and pulling, using the arms, provides an upper body workout and your lower body, particularly the glutes, are well worked.
+The core can also benefit if you let go of the handles, as you will need to engage the core to balance.
 There is also a chance to slightly change your body to alter the muscle being worked.
-An example of this is that if you pedal backwards then you target your quads more.
+An example of this is that if you pedal backwards, then you target your quads more.

 Resistance Bands and Suspension Trainers

-Resistance bands enable you to carry out a range of low impact exercises but by using the bands you can make them harder.
-This includes leg lifts as an examples.
-A great benefit of the bands is that they are easily stored and you can take them out and about with you.
+Resistance bands enable you to carry out a range of low impact exercises, but by using the bands, you can make them harder.
+This includes leg lifts as an example.
+A great benefit of the bands is that they are easily stored, and you can take them out and about with you.
 Suspension trainers use your body weight and gravity to help you build strength, balance, core and joint stability.
-Because with suspension trainers you can simply adjust your body position to increase or decrease resistance they are an incredible tool for all levels from beginner to advanced.
-And because they are low impact there is no pressure on joints or bones.
-Like the bands suspension trainers also take up little room so are great for any home gym.
+Because with suspension trainers, you can simply adjust your body position to increase or decrease resistance, they are an incredible tool for all levels, from beginner to advanced.
+And because they are low impact, there is no pressure on joints or bones.
+Like the bands, suspension trainers also take up little room, so they are great for any home gym.

 + See Our Range Of Resistance Bands